-All students are encouraged to undertake practice-based placement work experience after the Level 5.
+We require all students to undertake 48 weeks laboratory based placement work experience after the Level 5.
 We encourage you to ensure that this is in an aspect of the professions most appropriate to your personal career goals.
 Many students also undertake a very diverse range of professional experience at other stages of the course, often at a high professional level.
 Again, our location in London facilitates you in finding such work experience, with numerous opportunities available within the biomedical laboratories in London, UK and abroad.